neo4j-product-examples/snowflake-graph-analytics/QuickStarts/Louvain-Community-Detection.md

 ORDER BY
   community_size DESC, fraud_count DESC;
 ```
 You can use plotly as a visualization package and explore more.
 Nodes that cluster closely represent communities of highly interconnected users.
+You can immediately spot the tight clusters (possible fraud rings) versus the loosely connected periphery.
 Find more on exploratory analysis and demos [here](https://github.com/neo4j-product-examples/snowflake-graph-analytics).
-You can immediately spot the tight clusters (possible fraud rings) versus the loosely connected periphery.
 ![alt text](https://github.com/neo4j-product-examples/snowflake-graph-analytics/blob/main/QuickStarts/images/communities%20visualization.png)

 ##  Conclusions and Resources
 In this quickstart, you learned how to bring the power of graph insights into Snowflake using Neo4j Graph Analytics.
 By working with a P2P transaction dataset, you were able to:

-1. Set up the Neo4j Graph Analytics application within Snowflake.
+1. Set up the [Neo4j Graph Analytics](https://app.snowflake.com/marketplace/listing/GZTDZH40CN) application within Snowflake.
 2. Prepare and project your data into a graph model (users as nodes, transactions as relationships).
 3. Ran Louvain community detection to identify clusters of users with high internal interaction.